Lose some, win some

 The app includes:

-• Meal plans and nutritious recipes
+• 100+ meal plans and nutritious recipes created with input from registered nutritionists

 Mochi